shieldworks/aegis-web/docs/index.md

 ## Terminology: A Tale of Two Secrets

-There are two kinds of secrets mentioned through out this documentation:
+There are two kinds of secrets mentioned throughout this documentation:

 * Secrets that are stored in **Aegis Safe**: When discussing these, they will be used like a regular word “secret” or, emphasized “**secret**”; however,